vovalev/blog/_posts/2020-07-24-critics-workshop.markdown

 I will present my working paper *Dark Trading and Financial Markets Stability* at the online [Workshop on Critical Transitions in Complex Systems](https://sites.google.com/view/criticaltransitions2020 "Workshop's home page") (CriTiCS) on July 31, 2020.

-You can find the programme [[here](https://docs.google.com/spreadsheets/d/1HvBHRzp6_9htIWGSPMvhUvHb2YCG7jtkhHscOAknFZ8/edit#gid=1434950216 "Programme of the Workshop")] and register for the workshop [[here](https://sites.google.com/view/criticaltransitions2020/registration "Registration")].
+You can find the programme [[here](https://docs.google.com/spreadsheets/d/1HvBHRzp6_9htIWGSPMvhUvHb2YCG7jtkhHscOAknFZ8/edit#gid=1434950216 "Programme of the Workshop")].
 The paper draft I am going to present is available [[here](https://ssrn.com/abstract=3384719 "SSRN abstract")].
-Feel free to join!

 <br>